Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 Alright, so we know how we want to structure the `recordings.json`, and we know WHAT needs to happen.
 Now we need to delve into the HOW this needs to happen.
 Colloqially, anything referred to as a `sync` operation should be understood to be part of these abstraction scripts handling git pull and push operations.

+They key mention here is that **regardless** of what storage methodology is used, we need to describe some integration points for each language's proxy-shim.

+Specifically, we need to do the following:

+- Resolve the "context" of an operation given a target directory or CWD
+  - Current  implementation is in [Resove-RecordingJson](https://github.com/Azure/azure-sdk-tools/blob/240426ec98a62606bf1c9d99991e31eadd1b22f5/eng/common/asset-sync/assets.ps1#L63)
+  - The key here is we will resolve a lot of the the relative paths here.
+  - This "context" will be passed around internally when referring to various operations.
+  - The relative path to the target recording.json in the language repo will be used to _focus sparse checkouts_.
+- Clone the assets repo if it is not yet initialized
+- Figure out which auto-branch to go after
+- Grab "the assets" from the storage medium given an `Target Asset Identifier` (given git storage it would be a SHA) in the recording.json, restore into the target directory
+- Return the _root of the cloned directory to the tooling for use when starting the test-proxy)

 ### Cross-platform capabilities

 Basic interactions will be provided by a powershell script.